Ahmed Fethi Pasha

-Rodosizade Ahmed Fethi Pasha (born 1801 in Rhodes – died 1858 in Constantinople), was an Ottoman marshal, ambassador and industrialist, who belonged to the Turks of the Dodecanese.
+Ahmed Fethi Pasha (born 1801 in Rhodes – died 1858 in Istanbul), was an Ottoman marshal, ambassador and industrialist, who belonged to the Cretan Muslim community.

 Career

 Prior to becoming a Marshal, Ahmed served as ambassador to Russia in 1833, Austria in 1834-1836 and France in 1837-1839.
 His last diplomatic assignment was as the representative of the Ottoman Empire at Queen Victoria's coronation.
 In 1839, Ahmed returned to Constantinople for Sultan Abdulmejid I's coronation and to marry Abdulmecid's sister Atiye Sultan.

 As an industrialist he was intent on bringing the Ottoman Empire into the modern age.
 Ahmed started steel factories and the famous Beykoz porcelain factory, which carried the insignia Product of Istanbul (Eser-i Istanbul).

 In 1846, Ahmed, now marshal of the Imperial arsenal, turned the Hagia Irene into a military antiques museum.
 It is possible Ahmed gained his inspiration for the conversion of the Hagia Irene into a museum, from touring European museums during his career as an ambassador.
 Through his work, he created the first Ottoman museum.